vitorozman/Advanced_ML/README.md

 # Advanced ML

 This is the repository of the Advanced Machine Learning course at the Faculty of Mathematics and Physics.

-The course was in slovenina langage that is why the lab exercises (slo. vaje) and homeworks (slo. domača naloga - DN) are in slovenian.
+The course was in Slovenian language, which is why the lab exercises (slo. vaje) and homework (slo. domača naloga - DN) are in Slovenian.

 The taught topics are
 - Recap of ML (sklearn)